 Here are four reasons why businesses should consider conducting a penetration test on themselves:

 1. Risk Assessment

-How much is your business worth today?
+How much is your business worthis your business worth today?
 How crucial to your business is your IT infrastructure?
 How much would it cost if that IT infrastructure is disrupted for a day?
 Basically, this thought exercise is a risk assessment of your business.
 It uncovers the risk you are exposed to and its impacts.
 You can either choose to do it on your own or engage an expert to conduct an independent risk assessment.
 The result of the risk assessment should provide you with a list of prioritized objectives that you need to achieve in order to secure your business.
-Depending on the likelihood and impact of the threats, Penetration Testing can be one of the top priority objectives.
+Depending on the likelihood and impact of the threats, penetration testing can be one of the top priority objectivespenetration testing can be one of the top priority objectives.

 As we continue on, we will touch on various impacts and threats that your business may face.
 These threats should be properly addressed if the risk is deemed significant to your business.

 During the risk assessment, you will assess the impact of not complying to certain laws and regulations if you do not perform a penetration test on your products.
 Non-compliance to regulations may cost you a hefty fine, lose you your license to operate, or even worse, get you jail time.
 It is important that you seek legal counsel to assess local laws and regulations and ensure that your company complies with those regulations.
 If your company is a financial institution in Singapore, your company is required to comply with local financial regulations, such as MAS Technology Risk Management (TRM) NoticeMAS Technology Risk Management (TRM) Notice.
 Under the MAS TRM, it is required to perform a security assessment, such as Penetration Testing and other forms of security assessments on your IT infrastructure and applications.